 A proponent of new music, Matt has performed with Eastman’s new music ensemble, OSSIA, and has played on several concert series throughout the greater city of Rochester presented by Sound ExChange, Washington Square Concert Series, and the RESTisNOISE.
 Always looking to expand the repertoire of the saxophone, Matt has premiered works by composers such as David Maslanka, Jonathan Russell, Graham Lynch, Robert Morris, Samuel Adler, Bill Cunliffe, Kyle Quarles, Dave Deason, Chris Castro, and Stratis Minakakis.

-While at the Eastman School of Music, Michael Sawzin (tenor saxophone) completed dual Master of Music degrees in Saxophone Performance and Literature under the tutelage of Dr. Chien-Kwan Lin and Music Education under Dr. Richard Grunow.
-He previously completed dual Bachelor of Music degrees with Honors in Music Education and Saxophone Performance from Wright State University in Dayton, OH, under the study of Dr. Shelley Jagow.
+While at the Eastman School of Music, Michael completed dual Master of Music degree (2013) in Saxophone Performance and Literature under the tutelage of Dr. Chien-Kwan Lin and Music Education under Dr. Richard Grunow.
+He previously completed dual Bachelor of Music degree with Honors in Music Education and Saxophone Performance (2009) from Wright State University in Dayton, OH, with Dr. Shelley Jagow.
 While at Wright State, Michael was a winner of the WSU Concerto Competition (2007) and Honors Recital (2009).

-Michael is a founding member of the Eastman Saxophone Project and acclaimed saxophone quartet, Project Fusion.
+Michael is a founding member of the Eastman Saxophone Project (2010) and acclaimed saxophone quartet, Project Fusion.
 As a member of Project Fusion, he has been awarded top prizes in the 2012 North American Saxophone Alliance Quartet Competition (AZ), the 2012 Coleman Chamber Music Competition (CA), and the 2012 J.C.
 Arriaga Chamber Music Competition (CT).
-The quartet has also received 1st prize in the 2013 MTNA Chamber Music Competition, grand prize and audience award at the 2013 Plowman Chamber Music Competition, and Gold Medal at the 2013 Fischoff National Chamber Music Competition.
+In 2013, the quartet also received 1st prize in the MTNA Chamber Music Competition, grand prize and audience award at the Plowman Chamber Music Competition, and Gold Medal at the 40th anniversary Fischoff National Chamber Music Competition.
+The quartet has expanded the saxophone quartet repertoire collaborating with composers Stephen Dankner, A.J.
+McCaffrey, and Marc Mellits.

-As a member of the Avion Saxophone Quartet, Michael received the Edgar Hardy Early Impact Scholarship, the Dayton Chamber Music Scholarship, and the Chamber Music Fellowship at the University of Nebraska at Lincoln.
+As a member of the Avion Saxophone Quartet, Michael received the Edgar Hardy Early Impact Scholarship, the Dayton Chamber Music Scholarship, and the Chamber Music Fellowship at the University of Nebraska at Lincoln (2006, 2007) where they studied with the Chiara String Quartet.
 Avion was also chosen to perform at the International Symposium for Music Education in Bologna, Italy.
 Avion released their first CD in 2009 featuring two world premieres: Stop is the New Go by A.J.
-McCaffery and Green No. 26 by Chris Serena.
+McCaffrey and Green No. 26 by Chris Serena.

 Matt Evans (baritone saxophone) is an avid soloist, chamber musician, and teacher.
 Currently ABD for his DMA in Saxophone Performance and Literature from the Eastman School of Music, Matt is concurrently finishing an MA in Music Theory Pedagogy at Eastman, and he received his MM and BM in Saxophone Performance and Literature from the Indiana University Jacobs School of Music in 2008 and 2010.
 Matt is currently Adjunct Professor of Music Theory at Roberts Wesleyan College.